HTTP-APIs/http-apis.github.io/Example.md

 world is assumed, everything that is not known to be true is false or vice-versa.
 With an open-world assumption the failure to derive a fact does not automatically imply the opposite; it embraces the fact that the knowledge is incomplete.

-Hydra classes are dereferenceable resources.
+Hydra classes are dereferenceable resources (see [definition](http://dbpedia.org/page/Dereference_operator)).

 Since Hydra uses classes to describe the information expected or returned by an operation, it also defines a concept to describe the properties known to be supported by a class.
 The following example illustrates this feature.
-Instead of referencing properties directly, supportedProperty references an intermediate data structure, namely instances of the SupportedProperty class.
+Instead of referencing properties directly, `supportedPropert`y references an intermediate data structure, namely instances of the `SupportedProperty` class.
 This makes it possible to define whether a specific property is required or whether it is read-only or write-only depending on the class it is associated with.

 ### EXAMPLE 6: Defining a class and documenting its supported properties
 ```